 - Which product locations have the highest potential for improved forecast accuracy with a new forecasting method?

 - What is the financial value of the improved forecast error — as most forecasting applications do not have the part cost or price.
 Standard forecast errors work off of percentages, not units and not cost or price.

 Solution #4: Monetization, Prioritization, and Native Sorting

 With the Brightwork Explorer, monetization of the forecast error occurs right in the application.
-The prioritization is simple, as the forecast error can be easily sorted to tell the demand planner, which product locations have the biggest impact on inventory dollars based upon a change to a different forecast method than is currently used.
+The prioritization is simple, as the forecast error can be quickly sorted to tell the demand planner, which product locations have the most significant impact on inventory dollars based upon a change to a different forecast method than is currently used.

-Problem #5: Only Measuring Forecast Error for the Statistical Forecast and For No Other Input
+Problem #5: Only Measuring Forecast Error for the Statistical Forecast and No Other Input